 Let’s go ahead and state the obvious.
 It’s hard to keep your teeth clean when you have a system of wires and brackets installed on them.
 This is why it’s so important to follow all of your orthodontist’s instructions when it comes to braces and self-care.

 In a best-case scenario, you should brush your teeth after every meal when you have braces.
 At a minimum, you should brush your teeth at least twice a day and floss once per day.
 Your orthodontist can teach you how to do these things with braces on your teeth, but it is up to you to continue this regimen on your own at home.
 Parents should also remind their teens with braces to be diligent in brushing and flossing their teeth.
-At Reddick Orthodontics, Dr. Reddick will recommend a special floss that you can use with braces.
+At Melbourne Orthodontics, Dr. Reddick will recommend a special floss that you can use with braces.